-Statement of the case: This is a criminal case, in which the defendant, Robert Lowery, is charged with conspiring to distribute marijuana, possessing cocaine with intent to distribute it, and possession of firearms after having been convicted of a crime punishable by imprisonment for a term exceeding one year.
+Statement of the case: This is a criminal case, in which the defendant, Scott T. Swanson, is charged with conspiring to distribute more than 100 kilograms of marijuana and with possessing marijuana with intent to distribute it.
 The defendant has entered a plea of not guilty to the charges against him.

-Mr. Lowery was arrested on June 14, 2006 during a search of his residence on Lake Farm Road, South of Madison.
-There was some media coverage of this arrest at the time.
 Have any of you heard of this case before today?
-[Sidebar to explore with jurors].
 Would this affect your ability to serve impartially as a juror in this case?

-- 1. Scheduling: this case will begin today and will conclude not later than this Thursday.
-Are any of you actually unable to sit as jurors because of this schedule? - 2.
-Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case?
+1. Scheduling: this case will begin today [and will conclude tomorrow/will continue on Wednesday and finish then].
+Are any of you actually unable to sit as jurors because of this schedule?

+2. Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case?